 This guideline also works for similar devices like Google Acer Chromebook 14, Google Acer Chromebook 15, Google Lenovo Chromebook N22, Google Pixel 3, Google Pixel 3 XL, Google Pixel 3a, Google Pixel 4 XL.

 Download PhoneCopy for Android to your Android phone, which you can download free of charge.
-After downloading and installation, go through following steps.
+After downloading and installing, go through the following steps.

 Run the app and create new account.
 If you already have an account choose "sign on".